IBM-Cloud/docs-services/README.md

   * Ensure that each time you update your Markdown topic, you also update the `lastupdated` date.

 ### Adding a unique ID (Required)
 After the H1 (`# Getting started with`) heading, there is a `{: #gettingstarted}` ID tag that you need to edit to make it unique to your service.
-If you are onboardind a service named, "All but the kitchen sink" for example, then your unique ID could be:
+If you are onboarding a service named, "All but the kitchen sink" for example, then your unique ID could be:

 `{: #gettingstarted_allbutkitchensink}`